 Programming is the results.
 These are the habits and patterns we’ve formed and the things we keep doing even when we know they don’t work.
 When you learn about NLP you will start to recognise those patterns and find out how to change them so they are more resourceful and get you the results you want.

-The NLP Practitioner course that I run starts next Friday 15th at 11am on Skype and will be repeated again shortly if you miss it.
-There is no cost for this session as it’s just an introduction.
-It will tell you more about me and about NLP.
-If you decide to join the course then the cost is £500 or its equivalent in your currency and you can pay in installments if you want.
+The NLP Kids Practitioner course that I run is on Skype and the next one starts in September 2013.
+The course costs £550 or its equivalent in your currency and you can pay in installments if you want.
+This cost includes the books I recommend.
 The sessions are weekly and there will be homework.
 The homework is not so much a written test but it is instead an opportunity for you to explain how you have incorporated that bit of learning into your life and your parenting.
 I shall be available on Skype to help with any questions or issues you have.

-For both course you need to connect with me on Skype.
+Connect with me on Skype to discuss this further.
 My Skype name is judy.bartkowiak

 I look forward to hearing from you soon.